-Based on our analysis and modeling of energy-focused stimulus investments in the Illinois economy, we make the following additional observations:
+Based on our analysis and modeling of energy-focused stimulus investments in the New Mexico economy, we make the following additional observations:

-Advanced energy stimulus investments can generate important and positive economic benefits in the state of Illinois, adding substantial value to the Illinois economy, creating millions of jobs, and sending additional revenue to state and local governments.
-Our results strongly support a focus on advanced energy technologies and products for the spending of state or federal stimulus funds in Illinois based on economics alone.
-Such investment would generate meaningful economic activity in Illinois, create jobs across a wide range of skills and industries, increase revenues for state and local government, and save households and businesses money.
+Advanced energy stimulus investments can generate important and positive economic benefits in the state of New Mexico, adding substantial value to the New Mexico economy, creating hundreds of thousands of new jobs, and sending additional revenue to state and local governments.
+Our results strongly support a focus on advanced energy technologies and products for the spending of federal stimulus funds in New Mexico based on economics alone.
+Such investment would generate meaningful economic activity in New Mexico, create jobs across a wide range of skills and industries, increase revenues for state and local government, and save households and businesses money.
 The benefits flow from the direct investment of stimulus dollars, an associated influx of private investment spurred by the structure of incentives in a potential advanced energy stimulus package, consumer savings that flow from the impact of new advanced energy products and technologies on energy supply and use, and economic activity induced by changes in the flow of dollars due to stimulus investments.